 To sum things up, by doing the following, we believe we can generate great content marketing results for 90%+ of the SEO-driven websites that are out there without outreach:

 - Validate that the website has product/market fit and is naturally acquiring some links and is showing initial search traction.

 - Improve the content hub and content post template to be best in class in the industry.

 - Optimize internal linking for the content hub section to an A+ standard.

-- Start engagements with low difficulty, high passive link volume content.
+- Start engagements with low difficulty, high organic link volume content.

 - Continue to build best-in-class content using SEO best practices, copy, design and development.

-- Prioritize passive link earners in the site architecture.
+- Prioritize organic link earners in the site architecture.

 - Ladder up to high difficulty topics over time using KOB Analysis.

 - Continue to measure and improve macro link velocity over time.